lrchnnng/jot-journal/README.md

 [Markdown](https://www.markdownguide.org/): Designed to easily format text without complicated HTML.
 I used markdown to format and lay out both my README and TESTING documentation.

-[Python](https://www.python.org/): Used to link app to database and complete a variety of functions depending on user interactions in order to run the app.
+[Python](https://www.python.org/): A versatile programming language known for its readability and simplicity.
+Encouraging clean and efficient code, it has a number of different applications from front end to back end.
+I have used Python to link the app to database as well as, depending on user interactions, executing a variety of functions (i.e register, log in, log out and all CRUD functions).

 ### Frameworks & Libraries <!-- omit in toc -->